EquitableLettersSP/ELSP/review_form.md

 ## Potential conflicts of interest

-Please disclose any potential conflicts of interest that were overlook on the assignment of this letter (remove all that do not apply).
+Please disclose any potential conflicts of interest that were overlooked on the assignment of this letter.
+These may include belonging to the same institution, having a financial relationship, or having a close personal relationship with the applicant, nominee, or letter writer.
+For example, if you are a Co-I on a grant where the letter writer is the PI, you have a financial relationship.

-- Same institution as the *applicant/nominee* or *letter writer*
-- Financial relationship with the *applicant/nominee* or *letter writer*
-- Personal relationship with the *applicant/nominee* or *letter writer*
-- Financial relationship with the intended target of the letter
-- Personal relationship with the intended target of the letter
+*None*

 ## Biases detected

+Please list any implicit biases that were detected when reviewing this letter.
-Remove any biases that were not found in the reviewed letter
+Several common ones are listed below, remove any biases that were not found (or add any additional ones that were identified) in the reviewed letter

 - Racial background
 - Gender